hiddenswitch/PartyGame-Web/METHODS.md

 `heartbeat` (`location`)

-Lets the serve know you're connected in real time. `location` is an array of `[float latitude, float longitude]`.
+Lets the server know the client is connected in real time. `location` is an array of `[float latitude, float longitude]`.

 `findAnyGame`